 It doesn’t matter how you hunt, alone or with a crew, bow or rifle, there is one important companion to every great hunt – the hunting knife.
-Used to skin game and dress (cut and prepare) the meat, hunting knives come in a wide variety of brands, sizes and designs.
+Used to skin and dress (cut and prepare) game, hunting knives come in a wide variety of brands, sizes and designs.

-Every single one of us has a different use for a hunting knife, finding the best hunting knife is not easy, so I have put together this complete and ultimate guide that includes all the info you will need to chose the best hunting knife for your own, specific needs.
+There is no one perfect knife for everyone – each hunter has a different use for a hunting knife. finding the best hunting knife is not easy, so I have put together this complete and ultimate guide that includes all the info you will need to chose the best hunting knife for your own, specific needs.

 I hate long and windy reviews so this page starts with the bottom line – a clear, easy to understand table that includes the best hunting knives for 2014.
 Take my word for it – there are no better knives on the market today.

 Below the table you will find review summaries for each of these knives.If you are in the market for the best fishing knife – click here.